Let’s talk about Planetary Boundaries

-The planetary boundaries concept presents a set of 9 limits as seen in the image below.
-Within which humanity can continue to develop, they help us know how to meet our own needs without compromising the needs of future generations.
-So far we have exceeded 5 out of the 9 boundaries.
+The planetary boundaries concept presents a set of 9 limits as seen in the image below, within which humanity can continue to develop.
+They help us know how to meet our own needs without compromising the needs of future generations and so far, we have exceeded 5 out of the 9 boundaries.
 However, we currently don’t have enough information to quantify the boundaries for two of them.

 The boundaries are not equivalent to a global threshold or tipping point.
 Meaning that overshooting one boundary does not automatically mean an unwanted consequence.
 But the further these boundaries are crossed the higher the risk of creating irreversible changes and fewer the opportunities to prepare for these changes.